adfresca/sdk-ios/README.md

 There are two types of purchases you can track with our SDK.

-1. **Actual Item Purchase Tracking:**  Purchases made with real money.
+1. **Hard Currency Item Purchase Tracking:**  Purchases made with real money.
 For example, user purchased ‘$1.99' to get 'Gold 100' cash item.
-2. **Virtual Item Purchase Tracking:** Purchases made by virtual money.
+2. **Soft Currency Item Purchase Tracking:** Purchases made by virtual money.
 For example, user purchased 'Gold 10' to get 'Rocket Launcher' item

 You don't need to manually write down any item list.
 All the items are tracked by our SDK and automatically added to our dashboard.
 To see the list of items, go to 'Overview > Settings > In-App Items' page in our dashboard.

 Let's get started and implement SDK codes with the examples below.

-#### Actual Item Tracking
+#### Hard Currency Item Tracking

-In iOS, the purchase of 'Actual Item' is made with Apple's Storekit framework.
+In iOS, the purchase of 'Hard Currency Item' is made with Apple's Storekit framework.
 When your user purchased the item successfully, simply create AFPurchase object and use logPurchase method.
 Also, call cancelPromotionPurchase method when user cancelled or failed to purchase.

 ```objective-c
 - (void)completeTransaction:(SKPaymentTransaction *)transaction